rooksandkings/MicrosoftHackMarch2025/README.md

 ## Prerequisites

 - Python 3.8 or higher
+- Chrome or Chromium browser (for Selenium WebDriver)
 - Required Python packages (see `requirements.txt`)
 - Alternatively, Anaconda or Miniconda for conda environment setup